Awareness of Eco-Friendly Practices / Products

 - multiply the result by 100 to convert it to a percentage

 1) If you need to assess awareness of several different products / practices, decide how many technologies (and their benefits) a respondent needs to be aware of in order to be considered ‘aware of the promoted products / practices and their main benefits’ (e.g. at least 3 out of 5 products / practices).
 When preparing the survey, use Q1 – Q4 for each of the assessed products / practices.
 During the analysis stage, count the percentage of respondents who were aware of the minimum number of products / practices and their benefits.

 2) It is recommended that you report separately on the percentage of respondents who:

-- i) are aware of the product / practice but not of its benefits and ii) are aware of the product / practice and at the same time are aware of its benefits
+- are aware of the product / practice and at the same time are aware of the minimum number of key benefits

 - are aware of each of the different promoted benefits (for example, how many said that a certain product / practice saves a given natural resource, how many said that it saves them money, how many said that it is more convenient to use, etc.)

 Using such data can increase the effectiveness of any promotion activities.

 3) It is very important that the enumerators are well-trained in probing methods, so that the respondents mention all the benefits they are aware of.
 Without proper probing, it is likely that they might forget to mention some of the benefits they know.
 At the same time, the probing must be done sensitively, so that respondents do not feel pushed to mention more benefits.